 Familiarize yourself with all possible methods of transportation (i.e., airport, train, bus, subway, rental car, boat/ferry).

-Keep copies of your passport and visa, your emergency contact card information, your driver’s license, your medical insurance coverage card, any special medical needs treatment information, and foreign travel insurance card.
+Keep copies of your passport and visa, your emergency contact card information, your driver’s license, your medical insurance coverage card, any special medical needs treatment information, and your foreign travel insurance card.